Chetan-Gudagamanal/Task03/README.md

 Solutions:

-1st main task is solved in index.js and script.js files.
+1st main task is solved in index.html and script.js files.

-remaining all problems are solved in seperate js file called practice_problems.js
+remaining all problems are solved in seperate js file named with practice_problems.js